k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ### Disabled Tasks

 A Task that contains [disabled systems](11_environment_products_tab.md#disabling-the-environments-systems) on its source and/or target environment cannot be executed.
-The Execute task icon is disabled for the task and a message is shown for the user when hovering the disabled Execute task icon:
+The Execute task icon is disabled for the task and a message is shown for the user when hovering over the disabled Execute task icon:

 ![disabled task](images/task_list_disabled_task.png)